Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Schrieffer-Wolff transformations

 The destabilizing effects of resonances and thermal inclusions have received considerable attention in the literature already \cite{MorningstarColmenarez,HaMorningstar,Sels2022}.
 From the perspective of perturbative Schrieffer-Wolff transformations, they lead to the following additional problems: The renormalized couplings for an operator acting on $\ell$ lattice sites will in its denominator typically contain a linear combination of {\it all} the random fields on these $\ell$ sites.
 Given that there are exponentially many such operators, the simple scaling argument for the non-proliferation of resonances in the Anderson case is clearly no longer applicable in the interacting case.
-In particular, thermal inclusions---regions of the lattice which have similar potentials---lead to a further destabilization of the perturbative transformation.
+This is confirmed by the symbolic calculations shown in Fig.~\ref{SW_fig}, bottom left panel, where the sum of the amplitudes of terms in the Hamiltonian with support on one site, $\tilde s_1(k)$, in the interacting case is large even for samples which do not have nearest-neighbor resonances.
+Thermal inclusions---regions of the lattice which have similar potentials---lead, furthermore to an additional destabilization of the perturbative transformation.
 This can be seen, for example, in symbolic calculations of the unitary transformation \eqref{SW} with the operator \eqref{SW_int1} to higher orders.
 In configurations where such regions exist, the transformation generates long-range terms with large amplitudes even if the disorder $D$ is extremely strong.
 If, on the other hand, we exclude configurations with such regions and with any pairwise resonances by hand, then the amplitudes of any individual operator typically decay with the length of its support.
 Another manifestation of this issue can be seen when performing $k$ successive lowest order Schrieffer-Wolff transformations for a finite chain of length $N$.
 We want to stop the transformations again once the 1-norm of the off-diagonal part is below some threshold $\varepsilon$.
 In contrast to the non-interacting case, we now have exponentially many terms connecting sites a given distance apart.
 If we assume that individual amplitudes in the off-diagonal part are suppressed as $D^{-2k}$, then the condition for stopping the transformations becomes $\e^N D^{-2k}<\varepsilon$ and we would thus expect that we need $k\sim N$ steps for $N$ sufficiently large.
 This is, however, not what we observe for typical disorder configurations.
 The results of our symbolic calculations point instead to an increase of the number of transformations $k\sim\e^N$.
 This implies that some amplitudes in the off-diagonal part are $\sim\mathcal{O}(1)$ and that we have to eliminate almost all of the off-diagonal terms to achieve convergence.